Skip to Content

 Although fresh manure will burn plants if placed in the beds during or immediately after planting, by mixing it into the soil in the fall, it has time to leach through the soil.
 It can be a bit odorous, and for that reason, aged manure is usually the better choice.

-Shredded Leaves – How To Recharge Raised Bed Soil In The Fall
+Using Shredded Leaves – How To Recharge & Rejuvenate Raised Bed Soil This Fall

 Finely shredded leaves are perfect for mixing into the soil in late fall to add both structure and trace nutrients.
 Once you have mixed in shredded leaves to your soil, you can then use whole or partially shredded leaves to cover the surface.

 They form a protective barrier to keep soil loss from wind, snow and erosion.
 Even better, as they break down, they give nutrients back to the soil.
-Here is to recharging your raised bed soil this fall to grow better than ever next year!
+Once winter rolls around, there are even more steps you can take to keep your soil powered and ready to grow big next year: How To Recharge Raised Bed Soil Over Winter With 3 Simple Kitchen Scraps!

 Follow Our Facebook Page For Great Gardening Tips And Advice!
 This Is My Garden Facebook Page